Israeli operations in Lebanon against Hezbollah: October 13–19, 2025

 Casualties

-Between October 13 and October 19, Israeli operations in Lebanon killed three people, two of whom were confirmed as Hezbollah operatives, and wounded 11.
+Between October 13 and October 19, Israeli operations in Lebanon killed four people, three of whom were confirmed as Hezbollah operatives, and wounded 11.

 - October 13, 2025: No casualties were reported.